Yepkit/ykush/README.md

 Licensing
 =========

-The source code is licensed under MIT license.
+The source code is licensed Apache License, Version 2.0.
 Refer to [LICENSE](LICENSE.md) file.